-Asian Businesses: Best Practices for Economic SuccessAn interview with Executive Director of the Asian Century Institute
+Asian Businesses: Best Practices for Economic SuccessAn interview with

 In the first part of this interview, John West, the executive director of Asian Century Institute and author of the recent book Asian Century … on a Knife-Edge, spoke to BRINK Asia about how Asian countries can climb global value chains and eventually become GVC leaders.